ravichoudhary33/ravichoudhary33/README.md

 -->

 - 🔭 I’m currently working on designing and scaling AI platform with Distibuted Systems.
-- 🌱 I’m always learning and exploring about Distributed Computing and MLOps.
+- 🌱 I’m always learning and exploring about Distributed Computing, SOTA DL/ML models and MLOps.
 - 👯 I’m looking to collaborate on interesting open source project related to AI.